 This past April I went to Calgary for a whole week.
 ALL BY MYSELF (yes CAPS are required for that... let me say it again...
 ALL MY MYSELF).
 I attended Level One Expressive Art Training with Prairie Institute for Expressive Art Therapy.
 Our instructor Carmen was reciting a poem one morning and this phrase just stuck with me "...show up with love".
 Over the next few days, I was reflecting on how I show up with love... for my family... for my business... for myself.
 I wasn't entirely convinced I was intentionally showing up, in any capacity.

 This phrase, this week and this clarity prompted me to start doing things for myself again.
 I felt inspired, in ways I haven't been for years.
 And now, I need it.
 I need it like I need to eat, breathe and hydrate!
 I dream about collaging and my Pinterest is overloaded with new techniques I want to try.
 I look forward to that 45 min window in the evenings when I can take over my entire kitchen and create.

 I encourage you to ask yourself, how am I showing up with love?

-What you need to start your own art journal:
+What you need to start your own art journal using this technique: